msdickinson/blog/content/posts/Roller Coaster API Implementation (Part 3).md

 #### Local

-For building local I created a powershell script to drop my packages into a root folder "C:\\Packages" and I add "ci-" with a datetime stamp to ensure quick development.
+For building local I created a PowerShell script to drop my packages into a root folder "C:\\Packages" and I add "ci-" with a datetime stamp to ensure quick development.

 ![](https://www.marksdickinson.com/Media/Part3-Local.png)